Counterexamples to the Gaussian vs. MZ derivatives Conjecture: Abstract

 \section{Abstract}

-J. Marcinkiewicz and A. Zygmund proved in 1936 that the special $n$-th generalized Riemann derivative $\widetilde{D}_nf(x)$ with nodes $0,1,2,2^2,\ldots, 2^{n-1}$, is equivalent to the $n$-th Peano derivative $f_{(n)}(x)$, for all $n-1$ times Peano differentiable functions $f$ at~$x$.
+J. Marcinkiewicz and A. Zygmund proved in 1936 that the special $n$-th generalized Riemann derivative ${_2}D_nf(x)$ with nodes $0,1,2,2^2,\ldots, 2^{n-1}$, is equivalent to the $n$-th Peano derivative $f_{(n)}(x)$, for all $n-1$ times Peano differentiable functions $f$ at~$x$.
 Call every $n$-th generalized Riemann derivative with this property an MZ derivative.
-A recent paper by the authors introduced the $n$-th Gaussian derivatives as the $n$-th generalized Riemann derivatives with nodes either $0,1,q,q^2,\ldots ,q^{n-1}$ or $1,q,q^2,\ldots ,q^{n}$, where $q\neq 0,\pm 1$, proved that the Gaussian derivatives are MZ derivatives, and conjectured that these are \emph{all} MZ derivatives.
-In this article, we invalidate the conjecture in three different ways, by scales of generalized Riemann derivatives, by reference to the classification of generalized Riemann derivatives, and by means of an independent counterexample.
-In addition, we show that Riemann differentiation is not equivalent to a Gaussian differentiation~in~orders at least three, find an explicit description of the equivalence class of~a~generalized Riemann derivative, and prove a more general quantum analogue of the GGR~Theorem.
-The symmetric versions of all these results are also included in the article.
+The recent paper Ash, Catoiu, and Fejzi\'c [Israel J. Math. {255} (2023):177--199] introduced the $n$-th Gaussian derivatives as the $n$-th generalized Riemann derivatives with nodes either $0,1,q,q^2,\ldots ,q^{n-1}$ or $1,q,q^2,\ldots ,q^{n}$, where~$q\neq0,\pm 1$, proved that the Gaussian derivatives are MZ derivatives, and conjectured that these are \emph{all} MZ derivatives.
+In this article, we invalidate this conjecture by means of two counterexamples.
+The order in which these are presented allows an update of the conjecture after each counterexample.
+The proof of the first counterexample is simple, by scales of generalized Riemann derivatives.
+The proof of the second involves the classification of generalized Riemann derivatives of Ash, Catoiu, and Chin [Proc.
+Amer.
+Math.
+Soc {146} (2018):3847--3862].
+Symmetric versions of all the results are also~included.